 Drones are becoming an integral tool for mapping large projects in North America, Europe and Asia, and we’re seeing this shift happening in New Zealand and Australia too.

 Using drones and other sensors, we can now safely map large areas such as construction sites, mines, and even entire townships.
 Every square centimetre of the land surface can be scanned and transformed into precisely-scaled image maps and 3D models.

 These models help inform site selection, assess design options and costing, and can transform a range of tasks including capacity planning, resource consent applications, route mapping, volumetric surveys, earthworks assessments, terrain analysis, risk assessments, and drainage and flood modelling.

 Kihikihi Township in New Zealand’s Waikato region has been 'scanned' by drones to support future growth modelling.
-The right image shows a fresh aerial image-map.
-The left image shows elevation and terrain features which are used to assess flood risks and available space.
+The left image shows a fresh aerial image-map.
+The right image shows elevation and terrain features which are used to assess flood risks and available space.

 4. Improved construction monitoring and problem-solving

 By flying pre-programmed flight paths on a daily or weekly basis, construction progress can be monitored and reviewed against project plans.